Credit Cards 15 min read

 Should I get an airline-specific or general travel card?

 General travel cards are usually better for most people unless you're extremely loyal to one airline.
-Cards like the Mastercard® Black Card® and Capital One Venture Rewards offer flexibility across multiple airlines and hotels.
-Airline-specific cards like the United Explorer or Alaska Airlines Visa work best if you consistently fly one carrier and value perks like free checked bags, priority boarding, and companion fares.
+Cards like the Mastercard® Black Card® and Citi Strata Premier offer flexibility across multiple airlines and hotels.
+Airline-specific cards like the United Explorer, Alaska Airlines Visa, or Southwest Priority work best if you consistently fly one carrier and value perks like free checked bags, priority boarding, and companion fares.

 How do I maximize travel card rewards?

-To maximize rewards: (1) Use each card where it earns the most (e.g., Amex Gold for dining, Venture for general spending), (2) Transfer points to airline and hotel partners for outsized value, (3) Always claim annual credits before they expire, (4) Stack multiple cards strategically to cover all spending categories, and (5) Time new applications around periods of high spending to earn welcome bonuses.
+To maximize rewards: (1) Use each card where it earns the most (e.g., Citi Strata Premier for dining and groceries, Mastercard Black Card for general spending), (2) Transfer points to airline and hotel partners for outsized value, (3) Always claim annual credits before they expire, (4) Stack multiple cards strategically to cover all spending categories, and (5) Time new applications around periods of high spending to earn welcome bonuses.

 Michael Rodriguez